j1and1/GodotUnityAdsInterface/README.md

 # Unity ads for godot using new export template system

-Current version of the `UnityAdsGodot.aar` and example project is available for download [here](https://drive.google.com/drive/folders/1-Hvndx5IQzCcskAWwRClNfgGxzfG--AD?usp=sharing)
+Current version of the `unityadsgodot-release.aar` and example project is available for download under [Releases](https://github.com/j1and1/GodotUnityAdsInterface/releases)

 ## Requirements